Who We Are

 In its most basic sense, a cooperative is a "user-owned and democratically controlled business in which benefits are received in proportion to use."

-More than six decades ago, a small group of industrious farmers and ranchers decided to pool their resources to purchase rail cars of grain for their livestock.
+Eight decades ago, a small group of industrious farmers and ranchers decided to pool their resources to purchase rail cars of grain for their livestock.
 On March 15, 1943, these men officially chartered the Brazos County Producers Cooperative Association.

 Today, PRODUCERS is a diversified agricultural supply cooperative providing livestock feeds, seed, fertilizer, fuel and lubricants, and agricultural equipment and a wide array of farm and ranch supplies to more than 10,000 farmers and ranchers throughout southeast and south central Texas.